pritzvi/hugo-mock-landing-page-domain-name/content/_index.md

             <div class="card h-100">
                 <div class="card-body">
                     <h5 class="card-title">Success Stories</h5>
-                    <p class="card-text">See how other companies have automated their workflows with WorkflowCopy AI.</p>
+                    <p class="card-text">See how other companies have automated their workflows with CopyCat AI.</p>
                     <a href="#" class="btn btn-outline-primary">Read More</a>
                 </div>
             </div>